1. What is eCom Foundations?

 Okay, so where to start here with the growing concerns around dropshipping.

-You should really research these areas before deciding to invest more time and energy into this business model.
+You should really dig into these areas before deciding to invest more time and energy into this business model.

-All too often, the people saying it is a good time are the very same places trying to sell dropshipping courses or dropshipping-related services.
+All too often, the people pushing you to dropship are the very same ones trying to sell dropshipping courses or some other dropshipping-related service.

 Dropshipping is an outdated strategy